Rate Adjusted StableSwap pools

 The AMM's bonding Curve is exclusively used to incorporate implied interest rate volatility, delegating the predictable market drift's accounting to the rate oracles.
 This drastically improves liquidity usage for trading such a pair, compared to a classical AMM.

-compliant vaults.
+Interest Bearing Tokens are ERC4626 compliant vaults.
 These vaults consist of an underlying asset reserve and a rate at which this reserve evolves.
-One can convert between shares of the vault and the underlying asset using the convertToAssets()
+One can convert between shares of the vault and the underlying asset using the convertToAssets() method.

 Hence, to virtualise the Interest Bearing Token balance of the pool to its underlying value, we have to multiply that balance by the above rate.

-This is achieved in practice by flagging the token at index 0 as an asset of type 3, i.e as an ERC4626
+This is achieved in practice by flagging the token at index 0 as an asset of type 3, i.e as an ERC4626 token, so that the StableSwap AMM knows it has to adjust the balances with the vault's rate.

 Principal Tokens are time bound instruments corresponding to a unit of underlying discounted by the implied interest rate over the term it is deployed on.
 They are the equivalent of zero-coupon bonds.
 They are redeemable for a unit of underlying at maturity when no negative interest rate has been registered in the underlying Interest Bearing Token, or else for a unit of underlying adjusted by the cumulative loss incurred by the negative interest.
-In Spectra, the redemption value of the Principal Token is referred to as the ptRate
+In Spectra, the variable that tracks the negative rate in the PT is referred to as the ptRate .
+In mathematical terms, the ptRate can be expressed as

 Rearranging, we get